nymexhub/Theatherflix/README.md

 OpenSource Project [Initially] to create a platform to watch movies locally with all confort online in an app or offline in an app in your TV, or any Desktop PC or in any other device.

+## Installation
+To run the Theatherflix web app offline, you need to install the following;

+1. Make sure you have installed [Node.js](https://nodejs.org/en/download/).
+Versions 6.0.0 and higher should work.
+We recommend that you use the most-recent "Active LTS" version of Node.js.
+2. Make sure you have installed `npm` (NB: `npm` is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer).

+### Check that you have node and npm installed

+- To check if you have Node.js installed, run this command in your terminal:

+`node -v`

+- To confirm that you have npm installed you can run this command in your terminal:

+`npm -v`

 ## Quick Start

 1. `sudo npm install`